3mdeb/news-and-ideas/post.md

 ![mb_spi_schem](http://3mdeb.com/wp-content/uploads/2017/11/mb_spi_schem.png)

-Minnowboard Turbot B uses `Winbond Electronics W25Q64BVSSIG` memory.
+MinnowBoard Turbot B uses `Winbond Electronics W25Q64BVSSIG` flash chip.
 This chip requires power supply voltage range 2.7V - 3.6V.
-The energy needed to power this memory may come from the internal power circuit of Minnowboard Turbot B or by connecting the voltage to the pin 1 of J1 MinnowBoard header.
+The energy needed to power this memory may come from the internal power circuit of MinnowBoard Turbot B or by connecting the voltage to the pin 1 of J1 MinnowBoard header.
 In each of these cases the current flowing from the power source flows through the `NXP Semiconductors BAT754C` Schottky barrier diode, which causes 0.6V voltage drop.